 The charity is headed by two patrons: Mrs Stephanie Kulesza, three times great grand-daughter; and The Hon John Nightingale of Cromarty.

 THE MANAGEMENT TEAM

-We are run by an annually elected management committee, which has eight members.
-The chairman is palaeontologist Bob Davidson, MBE, secretary, journalist Martin Gostwick, and treasurer, Great, great grand-daughter Sue Rider Busby.
+We are run by an annually elected management committee, which has nine members.
+The chairman is palaeontologist Bob Davidson, MBE, secretary, journalist Martin Gostwick, and treasurer, great, great grand-daughter Sue Rider Busby.
 The membership secretary is palaeontologist John Armstrong.
 Events organiser is gold prospector Gavin Berkenheger.
-The rest of the committee is composed of freelance science writer and writing competition organiser Lara Reid, poet Jim Mackintosh and Sidney Dantuma Johnston, another palaeontologist.
+The rest of the committee includes freelance science writer and writing competition organiser Lara Reid, poet Jim Mackintosh and Sidney Dantuma Johnston, another palaeontologist.
 Stephaniehas been coopted on to the committee since 2020.